 Stormwater will be retained in a system of lakes within the village.
 Ideally, the lakes will serve the village as a whole, including the individual areas and neighborhoods.
 The stormwater lakes are being sized to effectively accommodate stormwater demand for residential and non-residential uses.
 These features will serve as a community amenity.
 Specific lake size and topographic alterations will be developed as part of the next steps of the Village District planning process and construction plan development.

-Pursuant to Section 18-10 (D) of the City's ULDC, the VDPB permits the use of Low Impact Design (LID) strategies to address Stormwater management requirements and LID practices will be incorporated to the extent practicable.
+The VDPB permits the consideration of Low Impact Design (LID) strategies to address Stormwater management requirements in Wellen Park.

 1.5.3.
 SOLID WASTE